This publication was withdrawn on

-This is a statement by HS2 Ltd regarding a traffic study being undertaken in the London Borough of Hillingdon
+A statement by HS2 Ltd regarding a traffic study being undertaken in the London Borough of Hillingdon.

-In accordance with undertakings provided by HS2 Ltd, since December 2015, HS2 Ltd, Transport for London (TfL) and the London Borough of Hillingdon (LBH) have been actively engaged in a study to reduce the forecast level of HS2 construction-related Heavy Goods Vehicle (HGV) movements in Hillingdon.
+In accordance with undertakings provided by HS2 (High Speed Two) Ltd, since December 2015, HS2 Ltd, Transport for London (TfL) and the London Borough of Hillingdon (LBH) have been actively engaged in a study to reduce the forecast level of HS2 construction-related Heavy Goods Vehicle (HGV) movements in Hillingdon.

 The study, which will be completed in May 2016, aims to develop options to limit the peak HGV highway movements to less than 550 (two way) per day on Swakeleys Road and Swakeleys Roundabout, with significant reductions in HGV movements also on Harvil Road and Breakspear Road South.